 Other areas that may be problems for automatic raster to vector include hatch patterns.
 Hatch patterns generally will not auto-vectorize well.
 In addition, dot-type hatch patterns will likely need to be removed completely using the raster to vector software despeckle command.
 In this case, once the drawing is converted from raster to vector, an experienced CAD operator will need to replace the hatches in the CAD program.

-These are just some of the areas where the intervention of a CAD expert is necessary, even when using an automatic raster to vector software package.
-Because of this required human intervention, many organizations which have highly accurate requirements and/or large quantities of raster to vector conversion requirements find that utilizing an experienced raster to vector conversion outsource service frees up their internal CAD operators for new design work, providing greater internal efficiencies and cost savings.
+These are some areas where a CAD expert is necessary, even when using an automatic raster to vector software package.
+Many organizations that have highly accurate requirements and/or large quantities of raster to vector conversion requirements find that utilizing an experienced raster to vector conversion outsource service frees up their internal CAD operators for new design work, providing greater internal efficiencies and cost savings.

 About Outsourced Raster to Vector